General Convex Agreement with Near-Optimal Communication: Introduction

-\paragraph{Other extension protocols.} Turpin and Coan~\cite{IPL:TurCoa84} have proposed a reduction from long-messages $\ba$ to short-messages $\ba$ with a communication cost of $\bigO(L n^2)$ bits, given $t < n/3$.
+\paragraph{Other extension protocols.} Protocols for long messages have been the subject of a long line of works.
+Turpin and Coan~\cite{IPL:TurCoa84} have proposed a reduction from long-messages $\ba$ to short-messages $\ba$ with a communication cost of $\bigO(L n^2)$ bits, given $t < n/3$.
 In the honest-majority regime, Fitzi and Hirt~\cite{PODC:FitHir06} achieved $\ba$ with asymptotically optimal communication $\bigO(Ln+\poly(n,\kappa))$ (given a universal hash function).
-Further works have focused on error-free solutions, aiming to reduce the additive $\poly(n,\kappa)$ overhead, both for the $t<n/3$ setting~\cite{PODC:LiaVai11,PODC:GanPat16, DISC:NRSVX20} and for honest-majority thresholds~\cite{PODC:GanPat16, DISC:NRSVX20, AC:BLLN22}.
-Recently, the work of \cite{PODC:CDGGKV24} has focused on long-message BA with external validity (i.e., values can be verified via a publicly checkable predicate) whose communication adapts to the actual number of corruptions $f \leq t$, while remaining asymptotically optimal.
+Further works have focused on error-free solutions, aiming to reduce the additive $\poly(n,\kappa)$ overhead, both for the $t<n/3$ settings ~\cite{PODC:LiaVai11,PODC:GanPat16, DISC:NRSVX20} and honest-majority settings~\cite{PODC:GanPat16, DISC:NRSVX20, AC:BLLN22}.
+The recent work of \cite{PODC:CDGGKV24} has focused on long-message BA with external validity (i.e., values can be verified via a public predicate) whose communication adapts to the actual number of corruptions $f \leq t$, while remaining asymptotically optimal.
 Complementarily, \cite{PODC:CDGGKV25} studies multi-shot $\ba$ and related tasks under classical and external validity, and presents protocols with asymptotically optimal amortized communication for long inputs.
-Extension-style approaches have also been studied for closely related primitives, including Byzantine Agreement with $t<n$~\cite{AC:HirRay14, TCC:ChoOst18} and asynchronous Reliable Broadcast~\cite{SRDS:CacTes05, DISC:NRSVX20}.
+Extension protocols have also been studied for closely related primitives, including $\plainbc$ with $t<n$~\cite{AC:HirRay14, TCC:ChoOst18} and asynchronous Reliable Broadcast~\cite{SRDS:CacTes05, DISC:NRSVX20}.

-\paragraph{Protocols for short messages.} Reducing communication is also an interesting research topic for short inputs (i.e., one bit or a constant number of bits).
-Dolev and Reischuk~\cite{PODC:DolRei82} proved that any deterministic $\ba$ protocol (and therefore any deterministic $\ca$ protocol) must exchange $\Omega(t^2)$ messages in the presence of $t$ byzantine faults.
-Matching upper bounds are known~\cite{CoaWel92, DISC:MoRe21}.
-In contrast, randomized protocols may achieve subquadratic communication ~\cite{SODA:KSSV06,king09,PODC:KinSai10,STOC:GelKom24,TCC:BKLL20,PODC:ACDNPR19,DISC:CohKeiSpi20}.
+\paragraph{Protocols for short messages.} Reducing communication is an interesting topic for short inputs (i.e., a constant number of bits) as well.
+Dolev and Reischuk~\cite{PODC:DolRei82} proved that any deterministic $\ba$ protocol must exchange $\Omega(t^2)$ messages/bits in the presence of $t$ byzantine faults, and this is tight~\cite{CoaWel92, DISC:MoRe21}.
+In contrast, randomized $\ba$ protocols may achieve subquadratic communication ~\cite{SODA:KSSV06,king09,PODC:KinSai10,STOC:GelKom24,TCC:BKLL20,PODC:ACDNPR19,DISC:CohKeiSpi20}.